Jagjeet/fire-analysis-project/README.md

 This project's goal is to analyze [fire data](https://www.kaggle.com/rtatman/188-million-us-wildfires) and analyze it with respect to [air quality data](https://www.kaggle.com/epa/epa-historical-air-quality).
 We will be looking at the following areas:

 * Comparing national fire data with California fire data
-* Comparing national fire data with national air quality data
+* Comparing Californa fire data with California annual air quality data
 * Looking at the correlation of counties with worse air quality and fires
 * Projecting fires (count, potential causes, counties most impacted, etc.) for the future